Search Results :

 {BaseURL}/admin/config/people/miniorange_oauth_client/config_clc

-1. Setup Drupal as an OAuth Client
+Setup Drupal as an OAuth Client:

-• In the Configure OAuth tab, select the Azure AD B2C provider from the Select Application dropdown list.
+• After installing the module, navigate to the Configuration -> miniOrange OAuth Client Configuration -> Configure OAuth tab and select Azure AD B2C from the Select Application dropdown list.

 • Drupal OAuth Client - Select Azure AD B2C provider from the Select Application